 There is definitely some truth to that.

-Learning any language is fascinating, but one often gets a lot of questions about whether it’s worth it before starting it.
+Learning any language is fascinating, but before starting it, many people ask whether it’s worth it.

 Doubts like, why should I study it?
 Is there any course to help you reach fluency?
 What are the career perspectives?
 Would it be easy to learn Polish?
 And the list is never-ending!

-While selecting a language, most favor the well-known French, Spanish, German.
-And some fancy challenging ones like Mandarin, Korean, or Japanese.
+When selecting a language, most favor the well-known French, Spanish, and German.
+And some fancy, challenging ones like Mandarin, Korean, or Japanese.

 We often limit ourselves to a few choices because of popularity metrics.
-But there’s an entire world out there that offers excellent value for both personal and professional reasons.
+But there’s an entire world that offers excellent value for personal and professional reasons.

 Studying a language like Polish has many clear advantages.
 Those benefits outweigh any fears you may have.